tizee/dotfiles/README.md

 4. Commit frequently

 BTW, leader key bug has been fixed in [#1409](https://github.com/wez/wezterm/issues/1409).
 Now I could use it for my daily work with `use_ime=true` to type in non-latin words.

+I sometimes use Alacritty or Kitty to test the compatibility of cli apps.

+### Tmux

+I build the tmux from source to use its latest features as well as wezterm nightly.
+This is because my workflow in tmux based on `display-popup`, which is supported for Tmux >= 3.2.

 ### Editor